How to Make Homemade Truffles

 Truffles are another thing that I’d put off making because I thought they were difficult.
 NOT SO!
 And the great thing is that if you use the quantities laid out in this recipe you’ll have truffles coming out of your ears.
 These truffles not only taste scrumptious but make really delicious homemade Christmas gifts.

 I have friends that are great lovers of both milk and dark chocolate so I decided to make a batch of milk chocolate truffles and a batch of dark chocolate truffles.
 This way everyone is happy!

 - Break the 400g of dark chocolate up into smallish pieces and place into a large mixing bowl

-- Heat 300ml of double cream and three tablespoons of Cointreau in a saucepan on a medium heat until it bubbles slightly and is clearly hot!
+- Heat 300ml of double cream and three tablespoons of Cointreau in a saucepan on a medium heat until it bubbles slightly and is clearly hot but not boiling!